Supreme Court allows broad enforcement of asylum limits

 That left the administration free to enforce the policy on asylum seekers arriving in New Mexico and Texas.
 Tigar issued a new order on Monday that reimposed a nationwide hold on asylum policy.
 The 9th Circuit again narrowed his order on Tuesday.

-The high-court action leaves the administration free to impose the new policy everywhere while the court case against it continues.
+The high-court action allows the administration to impose the new policy everywhere while the court case against it continues.

+Lee Gelernt, the American Civil Liberties Union lawyer who is representing immigrant advocacy groups in the case, said: “This is just a temporary step, and we’re hopeful we’ll prevail at the end of the day.
+The lives of thousands of families are at stake.”